ts33kr/boot/README.md

 * Shipped with essentials for authentication & access control
 * Auto connecting to multiple DBs by just adding config sections
 * Support for MongoDB & major SQL databases out of the box
+* Support for Redis as session, cache & general purpose storage
 * High performance and efficient memory consumption
 * Efficiently serving static resources (asset files)